 should go, then we as a society will end up going nowhere.
 The greatest boost to my career was

-learning how to think, which has turned out to be way more valuable than what to think.
+learning how to think, which has turned out to be much more valuable than what to think.
 If for

-example, you teach our children about fish, and not how to fish, then they will go hungry when we are,
+example, you teach our children about fish, and not how to fish, then they will starve when we are

 The 2nd Amendment - What part of "shall not be infringed" do the opponents of our rights

 purposely not want to understand?
 A democracy is two wolves

 and a sheep voting on what's for dinner, but in our republic, the sheep has the right to be armed.
 By